AntelopeIO/leap/tests/performance_tests/README.md

 ```
 </details>

-Finally, the full detail test report for each of the determined max TPS throughput (`InitialMaxTpsAchieved` and `LongRunningMaxTpsAchieved`) runs is included in the full report.  **Note:** In the example full report below, these have been truncated as they are single performance test basic run reports as detailed in the following section [Performance Test Basic Report](#performance-test-basic).
-Herein these truncated reports appear like:
+Finally, the full detail test report for each of the determined max TPS throughput (`InitialMaxTpsAchieved` and `LongRunningMaxTpsAchieved`) runs is included after each scenario summary list in the full report.  **Note:** In the example full report below, these have been truncated as they are single performance test basic run reports as detailed in the following section [Performance Test Basic Report](#performance-test-basic).
+Herein these truncated reports appear as:

 <details>
     <summary>Expand Truncated Report Example</summary>